BruceChanJianLe/brucechanjianle/README.md

 I (am):
 - A software developer in Singapore.
-- Working in the robotics field.
+- Working in AI and robotics field.
 - Primarily program in C++ and Python.
 - Use vim!